 Adejoké ‘Joké’ Bakare – A onetime amateur cook, Adejoké ‘Joké’ Bakare now helms Chishuru, a Brixton Village restaurant serving dishes made with British and West African produce.
 Image credits: Amelia Jefferies.

 Despite its size, London is a walkable city.
-In the spirit of exploration and pavement pounding, journey south of the river to Bermondsey’s Maltby Street Market.
+In the spirit of exploration and pavement pounding, journey south of the river to Bermondsey’s Maltby Street Market, not far from the more-touristed Borough Market.
 Whatever the conditions, this open-air weekend market features multiple rotating guest spots and arch-filling concessions in a colorful presentation of fresh produce and world food.
-In the same postcode the South Bank offers walking routes along the river and al fresco dining against a backdrop of world-class arts venues like the Brutalist Southbank Centre, and city landmarks like Big Ben, St. Paul’s Cathedral and the London Eye.
+In the same postcode the South Bank offers walking routes along the river and al fresco dining against a backdrop of world-class arts venues like the Brutalist Southbank Centre, and city landmarks like Big Ben, St. Paul’s Cathedral, the Tate Modern, and the London Eye.

 Set in a residential enclave regularly omitted from city guides, Camberwell’s South London Gallery is a hub of activity, both indoors and outside.
 Alongside two buildings which host contemporary exhibitions, the gallery also features two permanent gardens.
 The Orozco Garden, created by international artist Gabriel Orozco, is an exemplary demonstration of how art can serve and unite local communities thanks to a planted walkway that provides direct gallery access for residents of a nearby housing estate.
 The Fox Garden offers a more subdued mood, and blooms with a woodland scheme of hellebores, Japanese anemones and foxgloves that is bordered by the walls of the gallery’s original exhibition space.